bidulechou/ansible-role-test/README.md

 	 + fi

 ```
 I have'nt tried with `CygWin` because I have not installed it on my Windows workstation and I do not want to install it except if it's absolutly  necessary.
-If anybody could try it under `CygWin` and let us know the result to complete the fix, thank you in advence.
+If anybody could try it under `CygWin` and let us know the result to complete the fix, thank you in advence. \

 ### How do I get set up? ###

 * Summary of set up
 * Configuration
-* Dependencies
+s* Dependencies
 * Database configuration
 * How to run tests
 * Deployment instructions